infinityworks/policies/ISO-9001/WhistleblowingPolicy/readme.md

 ## How to raise a concern
 We hope that in many cases you will be able to raise any concerns with your Manager.
-However, where you prefer not to raise it with your Manager for any reason, you should contact the [People Team](mailto:people@infinityworks.com).
+However, where you prefer not to raise it with your Manager for any reason, you should contact the [People Ops team](mailto:people@infinityworks.com).

 We will arrange a meeting with you as soon as possible to discuss your concern.
 You may bring a colleague to any meetings under this policy.
 Your companion must respect the confidentiality of your disclosure or any subsequent